rafidaky/ToDoList/README.md

 # ToDoList
-This a to do list app, also my term project
+This is a to do list app.